-Over eight afternoon sessions we analyse and look the application of the morning remedial or therapeutic yoga sequences to work with common problems and conditions encountered in your students This enables you to work safely with them and help them to rebuild strength and stability in their bodies as well as design more intelligent classes.
+Over seven afternoon sessions we analyse and look the application of the morning remedial or therapeutic yoga sequences to work with common problems and conditions encountered in your students.
+This enables you to work safely with them and help them to rebuild strength and stability in their bodies as well as design more intelligent classes.

 On a more fundamental level our training offers a practical vehicle for spiritual transformation.
 We are principally concerned in providing conditions for the development and deepening of greater awareness, confidence and self-discovery.

 All meals will be provided; breakfast, morning tea-break, lunch, afternoon tea and evening meal.
 Food will be lacto-ovo-vegetarian with vegan option.
-There is a spacious dining area and we will often take dinner "al fresco" as this time of year it si very comfortable to outside.
+There is a spacious dining area and we will often take dinner "al fresco" as this time of year it is very comfortable to be outside.

-Participants help with washing-up dishes and general tidiness of their own quarters, though bed-sheets and room cleaning is done once a week by the support team.
-Washing machines are available for doing laundry.
+Participants help with washing-up dishes and general tidiness of their own quarters, though the support team is very helpful in running Solterreno.